-1. The Financial Statements of UPOV for the year ended December 31, 2014, and the audit report are transmitted to the Council in accordance with Regulation 6.5 of the Financial Regulations and Rules of UPOV (document UPOV/INF/4/4), which requires that the Council examines and approves the financial statements.
-The Financial Statements for 2014 are presented in the Annex to this document.
-Document C/49/13 contains the audit report of the External Auditor.

-2. The Financial Statements for 2014 have been prepared in accordance with the International Public Sector Accounting Standards (IPSAS).
-The Financial Statements for 2014 constitute the third set of financial statements to be prepared in accordance with IPSAS.

-3. The Council is invited to examine and approve the Financial Statements for 2014.
+- 1. The Financial Statements of UPOV for the year ended December 31, 2015 are transmitted to the Council in accordance with Regulation 6.5 of the Financial Regulations and Rules of UPOV (document UPOV/INF/4/4), which requires that the Council examines and approves the financial statements.
+The Financial Statements for 2015 are presented in the Annex to this document.
+Document C/50/14 contains the audit report of the External Auditor. - 2.
+The Financial Statements for 2015 have been prepared in accordance with International Public Sector Accounting Standards (IPSAS).
+At its forty-fifth ordinary session, held in Geneva on October 20, 2011, the Council agreed to the adoption of IPSAS by UPOV, beginning with the financial period starting in 2012 (see document C/45/18 "Report", paragraph 9(b)).
+The Financial Statements for 2015 constitute the fourth set of financial statements to be prepared in accordance with IPSAS. - 3.
+The Council is invited to examine and approve the Financial Statements for 2015.